The D.C. region’s snow is melting. Trash, mail and power problems remain.

 In the District, meanwhile, some residents complained about the failure of a different service: trash pickup.
 Across the city, there were reports of overflowing garbage bins in alleys and parks, and holiday trees awaiting collection by the District’s composting program.

 D.C. officials did not immediately respond to requests for comment.
-In a Twitter message Sunday, the city’s Department of Public Works said it was “back on regular schedule” after pickups were delayed last week and said residents who missed pickups should call 311.
+In a tweet on Sunday, the city’s Department of Public Works said it was “back on regular schedule” after pickups were delayed last week and said residents who missed pickups should call 311.

 Sabel Harris, an advisory neighborhood commissioner in the U Street area, said city data available online showed a large number of unresolved 311 requests for trash-related issues.
 Problems with the Department of Public Works are a “constant battle,” she said, from the city’s delayed leaf collection to endemic problems with rats.
 Moreover, if trash crews are sidelined by positive coronavirus test results, the ongoing pandemic may be delaying trash pickups.